imtone1/GratitudeApp/README.md

 # Junction 2022 Hachathon challenge
 Keep calm and don't panic (Reaktor)

-# Gratitude City

-Build your own city by being grateful!
-In this app you'll be filling up a gratitude journal.
-For every gratitude page written, you'll get a house into your own virtual city.
-This game-like structure helps to keep up the motivation for journaling and will plant more positivity into our lives.

 We think that there's never enough of gratitude in this world.
 We must actively practice it to cement its place in our lives.